How to Submit Raw Reads¶

 Within ENA, raw reads are represented as ‘run’ and ‘experiment’ submission objects.

-The run submission holds information about the raw read files generated in a run of sequencing.
+The run submission holds information about the raw read files generated in a run of sequencing as well as their location on an FTP server.

 The experiment submission holds metadata that describe the methods used to sequence the sample.